First-Time Home Buyer Grants: 2024 Guide

 National Homebuyers Fund

 The nonprofit National Homebuyers Fund sponsors down payment and closing cost grants that can total up to 5% of your home’s purchase price.
-You actually don’t have to be a first-time homebuyer to qualify, but you do need to find a mortgage lender that participates in the program.
-You can call the organization for assistance finding approved lenders in your area at 866-643-4968.
+You don’t have to be a first-time home buyer to qualify, but you need to use a participating lender and live in the home for five years as your primary residence.
+Household income limits apply.

 Good Neighbor Next Door Program